PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning

 \subsubsection{Simplified Baselines}

-\textbf{Direct Retrieval.} Direct retrieval stores raw experiences and retrieves the most similar one based on state embedding distance.
-This approach fails across all difficulty levels: 48\% on easy ($-41$), 23\% on medium ($-53$), and only 8\% on hard ($-31$).
-The failure mechanism confirms that small state differences cause retrieved actions to be inappropriate, validating the need for principle abstraction.
+\textbf{Direct Retrieval} stores raw experiences and pulls the nearest one by state-embedding distance.
+It fails across the board ($48\%$, $23\%$, $8\%$ across easy/medium/hard), and the failure mode is the same in every case: small state differences make the retrieved action a bad fit for the new scene, which is exactly the slot abstraction is meant to fill.

-\textbf{Only Episodic.} This baseline uses only episodic memory without any symbolic abstraction (no hypotheses or principles).
-Performance is slightly better than direct retrieval (52\%, 28\%, 10\%) because it maintains richer experience representations, but still fails to generalize effectively.
-The gap from the full system ($-37$ to $-48$) confirms that symbolic abstraction is essential for robust learning.
+\textbf{Only Episodic.} Keeping episodic memory but skipping hypotheses and principles is only marginally better than Direct Retrieval ($52\%$, $28\%$, $10\%$).
+Richer experience records help a little; the gap from the full system ($-37$ to $-48$) is again the size of what the symbolic abstraction layer adds.

-\textbf{Only Principles.} This baseline uses pre-loaded static principles without adaptation capability.
-It achieves moderate performance (67\%, 51\%, 21\%) on tasks where principles transfer well, but cannot adapt to novel situations.
-The $-18$ to $-25$ gap from the full system demonstrates that test-time adaptation is necessary even when good prior knowledge exists.
+\textbf{Only Principles.} Pre-loading a fixed principle set without any test-time adaptation reaches moderate accuracy ($67\%$, $51\%$, $21\%$) on tasks where the prior generalizes well, but it cannot recover from a deployment that drifts away from the prior.
+The $18$- to $25$-point gap to the full system is the value of adaptation on top of a good prior.